Invasion of Darfur (1916): Invasion

-With medical and other non-combat units, the force totaled around 2,000 men.
-Intelligence gathered supported the theory that Dinar was going to invade Sudan, so in March 1916, Wingate ordered Kelly to cross the border and occupy Jebel el Hella and Um Shanga.
-The two villages offered the only permanent water supplies that were on the road to El Fasher, Dinar's capital.
+With medical and other non-combat units, the force amounted to about 2,000 men.
+Intelligence supported the theory that Dinar was going to invade Sudan, so in March 1916, Wingate ordered Kelly to cross the border and occupy Jebel el Hella and Um Shanga.
+The two villages offered the only permanent water supplies that were on the road to al-Fashir, Dinar's capital.

-On 16 March, five companies from the Camel Corps and mounted infantry scouts, supported by a 12-pounder artillery battery and a Maxim machine gun battery, crossed the Darfur frontier and four days later occupied Um Shanga.
+On 16 March, five companies from the Camel Corps and mounted infantry scouts, supported by a 12-pounder artillery battery and a Maxim machine-gun battery, crossed the Darfur frontier and four days later occupied Um Shanga.
 Their only opposition was from a small observation post which was forced to withdraw.
 Unexpectedly, upon arrival, the Anglo-Egyptian force found the water supply at Um Shanga scarce.
-With the main body of his force expected to arrive that evening, having only two days' supply of water with them, Kelly considered withdrawing back to Sudan.
-Instead, he divided his force, forming a fast-moving column, consisting of thirty mounted infantry scouts, 240 men from the Camel Corps, two artillery pieces, and eight Maxims, which left for Jebel el Hella at dawn on 22 March.
+With the main body of his force expected to arrive that evening, having only two days' supply of water with them, Kelly considered withdrawing to Sudan.
+Instead, he divided his force, forming a fast-moving column, consisting of thirty mounted infantry scouts, 240 men from the Camel Corps, two field guns and eight Maxims, which left for Jebel el Hella at dawn on 22 March.

 Jebel el Hella

 Kelly's flying column faced only slight opposition from Fur scouts until they reached a position 4 mi from Jebel el Hella.
-There, a force of 800 Fur horsemen tried to surround them and were only prevented from doing so by Anglo-Egyptian machine gun fire.
-Advancing a further 2 mi the flying column located a large concentration of Fur troops in a wooded valley, where they engaged with artillery and machine guns.
-Having forced the Fur troops to disperse, the column reached Jebel el Hella at 14:15 and secured its wells without any further opposition.
+There, a force of 800 Fur horsemen tried to surround them and were only stopped by Anglo-Egyptian machine gun fire.
+Advancing a further 2 mi the flying column located a large concentration of Fur troops in a wooded valley, where they engaged with artillery and machine-guns.
+Having forced the Fur troops to disperse, the column reached Jebel el Hella at 14:15 and secured its wells.
 A small reconnaissance party was dispatched by Kelly to check on the wells at Lugud 2 mi away, which were occupied in strength, when the remainder of Kelly's force arrived on 26 March.
-During their advance, the Anglo-Egyptian casualties were described as "insignificant" while the Fur forces had lost twenty men dead and wounded.
+During their advance, the Anglo-Egyptian casualties were described as "insignificant" while twenty of the Fur forces were dead or wounded.
 With the occupation of Jebel el Hella complete, the Anglo-Egyptians had secured one of the invasion routes into Sudan.

-The main Fur Army was now located in the capital of El Fasher and was estimated to consist of between 4,000 and 6,000 riflemen with adequate supplies of ammunition.
-Their equipment ranged from older muzzleloader weapons, such as Martini–Henry and Remington rifles and shotguns, to spears, shields and chain mail.
+The main Fur Army was now located in the capital of al-Fashir and was estimated to consist of 4,000 to 6,000 riflemen with adequate supplies of ammunition.
+Their equipment ranged from older muzzle loader weapons, such as Martini–Henry and Remington rifles and shotguns, to spears, shields and chain mail.
 They were supported by an unknown number of auxiliary troops armed only with spears.
 At the same time Dinar was concentrating his troops from other regions in the capital.
 Those in contact with the Anglo-Egyptian forces and some small number of reinforcements were instead grouped at Burush and Kedada.